apache/superset/RELEASING/release-notes-4-0/README.md

 ### Feature flag changes

-Following our 4.0 proposals, the following feature flags were removed:
+Following our 4.0 proposals, the following feature flags were removed, i.e., the feature was permanently enabled or removed.

 - `VERSIONED_EXPORT`
 - `DASHBOARD_FILTERS_EXPERIMENTAL`